 To set up a new Coal Mines Insurance workers compensation insurance policy please complete and return a workers compensation insurance proposal.

-A certificate of currency provides confirmation of your workers compensation policy and shows your policy risk category.
+A Certificate of Currency provides confirmation of your workers compensation insurance policy and shows your premium risk category or categories for your policy.

-To request a copy of your Certificate of Currency please contact the Insurance Services team.
+To request a copy of your Certificate of Currency please contact the CMI Employer Services team.

 Note: We can only issue a Certificate of Currency if your premiums are up to date.

-The policy schedule outlines the terms and conditions of your Coal Mines Insurance workers compensation policy.
+The policy schedule outlines the terms and conditions of your Coal Mines Insurance workers compensation insurance policy.

-A Coal Mines Insurance policy is valid for twelve months with the policy period being from 4pm 30 June to 4pm 30 June the following year.
+A Coal Mines Insurance workers compensation policy is valid for up to twelve months with the standard twelve month policy period being from 4pm 30 June to 4pm 30 June the following year.